xinshuoLei/IMT542/README.md

 - **[Local Setup Guide](documentations/Local_Setup_Guide.md)** - Instructions for running the system locally
 - **[Final Presentation Slides (PDF)](documentations/Final_Presentation_Slides.pdf)** - In-class presentation slides that provide a high-level overview of the project’s information story, structure, FAIR assessment, and quality considerations
 - **[Information Story](documentations/Information_Story.md)** – Motivations for building the system, the problem it targets, and the information structure needed to effectively solve it
+- **[Information Structure](documentations/Information_Structure.md)** – Assessment of existing information structures, necessary transformations, and the resulting structure that meets the requirements outlined in the information story